halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 Using this enumeration, we have revealed the contents of the following interesting files:

-- *public/100375.yaml*, which contains a reference to 0rd3rXXX.txt, and implies that the order number is XXX (redacted)
+- *public/100375.yaml*, which contains a reference to *0rd3rXXX.txt*, and implies that the order number is XXX (redacted)
 - *public/0rd3rXXX.txt*, which contains the "Nostromo route" flag
+- *mother/0rd3rXXX.txt*, which reveals the order number
 - *mother/secret.txt*, which contains a reference to */opt/m0th3r*, the location of the "Mother's secret" flag

 By this point, we have four of the six flags, and have all but exhausted the server-side attack paths given the path-traversal vulnerability.
 For the final two, let's inspect the client.
 As noted, the core frontend logic exists in *index.min.js*.